egor-sorokin/linux-server-conf-instruction/README.md

  $ sudo apt-get install apache2
  ```

- Visit your public IP in your favourite browser, you should see there "Ubuntu default page"
+ Visit your public IP in your favourite browser, you should see there "Ubuntu page"

  #### mod_wsgi
  Type in your terminal next command: